Admission Office Coronavirus Information

 Can I visit in-person?
 How do I "virtually visit"?

-Virtual Visits: We are offering a variety of Virtual Information Sessions for both first-year students AND transfer students, as well as student panels, program-specific webinars and Zoom live tours!
+Virtual Visits: We are offering a variety of Virtual Visits and Information Sessions for both first-year students AND transfer students, as well as student panels, program-specific webinars and virtual tours!
 These sessions and tours are an opportunity for you to hear from current students, PLU Admission Counselors, and include Q&A time at the end of each session.
 Go to our visit webpage to sign up.

 And finally, we also invite you to explore our Virtual Tour and we are happy to help you connect with a professor or other campus resource virtually!